 This course focuses on the basic skills associated with drafting legal documents, by studying and writing documents in the context of domestic relations litigation (dissolution of marriage, primarily).
 Students will draft documents that create the relationship with the client, such as scope of representation letters and fee agreements as a way to explore some of the ethical and professional responsibilities that arise between attorneys and clients.
 Students will also draft pleadings related to divorce litigation as a way to explore the relationships between the governing law and the procedural mechanisms by which the client’s cause of action is actually presented to the court.
 Finally, students will draft agreements that are intended to resolve or avoid litigation, as a way to consider contract-related considerations.
 Students will be expected to edit each other’s work, to develop the skill of assessing the sufficiency and strengths of their own and other attorneys’ work.
 Family Law is a co- or pre-requisite.

-The second semester Advocacy course continues the study and practice of legal writing that was begun in LRRW.
-Students learn to translate the skills they used in LRRW and in writing predictive documents into a basis for creating effective persuasive documents.
-Focus is on argumentation and rhetoric as the means to building strong and persuasive documents.
-In the context of writing documents that advocate a particular result for a specific client, students continue to practice the process of legal writing as they research, analyze, organize, write and revise litigation related documents.
-The primary context for the work done in Advocacy involves writing briefs to a specific court.
-In addition to writing complete briefs, students will complete several smaller assignments focusing on specific skills related to persuasive writing.
-Advocacy students will also be introduced to the role of ADR in client representation and will begin to learn about court and ethical rules related to brief writing.
-They will also have the opportunity to evaluate arguments written by others.
+ELA II continues the study and practice of legal reasoning and communication that began in ELA I. Students will have the opportunity to use their basic understanding of the core concepts and tools learned in ELA I as they complete a variety of both oral and written presentations.
+Focus is on argumentation and rhetoric as the means to building strong and persuasive documents and presentations.
+Students continue to practice the process of legal writing as they research, analyze, organize, write and revise litigation-related documents.
+The primary context for the work done in ELA II involves writing briefs to a specific court.
+Students will also give oral arguments and presentations in class.
+Additionally, students will begin to learn about court and ethical rules related to brief writing and client representation.

 See Professor for course description.